 Board of Management, Colaiste Treasa, Kanturk; I joined the Board of Management in Colaiste Treasa in September 2015 for a four year period.
 The school, lead by Prinicpal John Murphy is a wonderful example of how secondary level education should be delivered.
 I will continue to work with the School and Board of Management on advancing the school further in the coming years.

-Dromahane Community Park; I am very proud to be a trustee of the Dromahane Community Park Group, who are a relatively new organisation set up to develop the newly purchase Amenity Park for the village.
-Cork County Council purchased 6.4 acres in order to develop an Amenity Park & recreational Area for the village in 2014 which is seen as a fantastic opportunity for the area.
+Dromahane Community Park; I am very proud to be a trustee of the Dromahane Community Park Group, who were set up to develop the new Amenity Park for the village.
+Cork County Council purchased 6.4 acres in order to develop an Amenity Park & Recreational Area for the village in 2014 which is a fantastic opportunity for the area.